aiven/devportal/docs/products/kafka/howto/kafdrop.rst

 Use Kafdrop Web UI with Aiven for Apache Kafka®
 ===============================================

-`Kafdrop <https://github.com/obsidiandynamics/kafdrop>`_ is a popular Web UI for Apache Kafka that allows you to monitor a cluster, view topics and consumer groups with integration into the Schema Registry, with support for Avro, JSON and Protobuf.
+`Kafdrop <https://github.com/obsidiandynamics/kafdrop>`_ is a popular Web UI for Apache Kafka® that allows you to monitor a cluster, view topics and consumer groups with integration into the Schema Registry, with support for Avro, JSON and Protobuf.

 Retrieve Aiven for Apache Kafka® SSL certificate files
 ------------------------------------------------------